AI and machine learning: It may not be as difficult as you think

 And another misconception that keeps many companies from capitalizing on the value of automation is that AI and ML are not as expensive, labor-intensive or intrusive as commonly thought.

-As the technologies have evolved, AI and ML solutions have become more affordable and accessible in the middle market, making now an opportune time to evaluate how you can optimize key business processes.
+As the technologies have evolved, artificial intelligence and machine learning solutions have become more affordable and accessible in the middle market, making now an opportune time to evaluate how you can optimize key business processes.
 As mentioned earlier, the technology isn’t new.
 But the availability of scalable compute, memory and access to massive data sets in the cloud have drastically reduced the cost and effort to experiment and prototype with these technologies.

 For example, organizing data was once a major undertaking, but now you have more access to big data solutions.
 In addition, you have more effective computing resources available with massive machine processing capabilities that can complete complex tasks in minutes.